mnielLab/AbEpiTope-1.0/README.md

 # AbEpiTope-1.0
 AbEpiTope-1.0 is a computational tool that features two scores: AbEpiScore-1.0, predicting the accuracy of modelled AbAg interfaces, and AbEpiTarget-1.0, for selecting the antibody most likely targeting a given antigen.
 Both use the pretrained inverse folding model, ESM-IF1.
 As input, both models expect predicted or solved antibody-antigen interfaces in PDB/CIF format.
+AbEpiTope-1.0 was trained to evaluate predicted AlphaFold structures, and it will not produce good scoring for structures produced by rigid-body docking.

 ## License
 AbEpiTope-1.0 was developed by the Health Tech section at Technical University of Denmark (DTU).
 The code and data can be used freely by academic groups for non-commercial purposes.
 If you plan to use these tools for any for-profit application, you are required to obtain a separate license (contact Morten Nielsen, morni@dtu.dk).